 Mixed Berry Version: Swap the blueberries for a combination of raspberries, blackberries, and strawberries.
 Just make sure to slice larger berries and pat everything dry before using.

-Lemon Ricotta Twist: Add some tangy lemon zest to the ricotta mixture for a bright, citrusy variation that's absolutely heavenly.
+Lemon Ricotta Twist: Add some lemon zest to the ricotta mixture for a bright, citrusy variation.

 Chocolate Chip Addition: Fold in a handful of mini sugar-free chocolate chips to the ricotta mixture for something completely different but surprisingly delicious.